The Victor-Victrola Page

 The market for antique phonographs is extremely fickle, and prices can be all over the map (e.g. we would have to be constantly tweaking our online valuation guesstimates)

-And more importantly, condition of the machine and type of finish, originality, as well as the original production volume will be critical in determining the ultimate valuation; discerning this information requires that a qualified appraiser see the machine in person, or at minimum, view a lot of GOOD pictures.
+And the condition of the machine, type of finish, originality, and the grain figuring of the veneer will be critical in determining an ultimate valuation; discerning this information requires that a qualified appraiser see the machine in person, or at minimum, view a lot of GOOD pictures.
 Then some serious evaluation work must take place.
 A common Victrola model can command a high price if it has an uncommon finish, and/or if the condition is "mint original".
 High-quality refinishing work can often appear to be original to the novice, and small flaws can make a great deal of difference in the overall price.
 In addition, what is "excellent" to one seller may be "mediocre" to another; thus, we refrain from providing a price guide on our website.

-Common Victrolas that were produced in huge quantities (VV-IV, VV-VI, VV-IX, VV-XI, VV-80, VV-210, VV-215, etc.) in average "attic-stored" condition (alligatored, crazed or worn finish, some scratches, etc.) will rarely bring more than $200.00 at phonograph auctions, and usually sell for considerably less.
-In absolute mint original condition and operating perfectly, these machines can be worth more than triple the "wholesale" auction value, depending on who is buying and the specific details (finish, date of manufacture) of the machine.
+Common Victrolas that were produced in huge quantities (VV-IV, VV-VI, VV-IX, VV-XI, VV-80, VV-210, VV-215, etc.) in average attic-stored condition (crazed or worn finish, scratches, etc.) will rarely bring more than $200.00 at phonograph auctions, and usually sell for considerably less.
+In absolute mint original condition and operating perfectly, these machines can be worth more than triple the wholesale auction value.
 Retailers (e.g. antique stores) must mark-up their inventory by at least 50% (and often more) to make a profit, so the phonographs you may see on display in stores are usually priced much higher than current market valuations.
 They will usually sit there unsold for months or years, and are typically discounted by a large amount at the time of sale.

-Of course, on the auction circuit, the assumption is that any machine coming across the block will require a rebuild of the motor and soundbox, along with a thorough clean-up of the cabinet and hardware in order to be saleable at a premium retail level.
-Unfortunately, very few antique dealers actually perform this work, so if you pay $600.00 for a VV-XI at your local store, you are certainly paying a price far above "market".
-Those few dealers and sellers who do rebuild the motors and spend the necessary time and money to bring a phonograph up to a high level of performance and appearance must price their machines above market levels to offset their costs.
+For buyers on the auction circuit, the assumption is that any machine coming across the block will require a rebuild of the motor and soundbox, along with a thorough clean-up of the cabinet and hardware in order to be saleable at a premium retail level.
+Unfortunately, very few antique dealers actually perform this kind of work, so if you pay $600.00 for an 'as-found' VV-XI at your local second-hand store, you are paying a price far above current market value.
+Those few sellers who do properly rebuild the motors and spend the necessary time and money to bring a phonograph up to a high level of performance and appearance must price their machines above market levels to offset their costs.
 But in this case, the customer can be assured that his/her phonograph will continue to look and function correctly for many years to come.

-Many sellers tend to over-grade their machines when considering condition; an "Excellent" example will typically have a glossy, piano-smooth finish free of crazing and cracking with little or no damage, and with bright plated hardware.
-It will look like a newly-polished piece of fine furniture.
+Many sellers tend to over-grade their machines when considering condition; an "Excellent" example will typically have a finish free of crazing and cracking with little or no damage, and with bright plated hardware.
+It will look like a piece of fine furniture.
 Colors of the underlid area and outside of the cabinet will match identically.
-The vast majority of common "attic-found" phonographs show significant wear, scrapes and dings, heat or cold-related finish damage (crinkling or "crazing"), or other effects of having been stored for years in a damp basement or toasty attic.
-We estimate that less than 5% of surviving antique phonographs would be considered "excellent" by the collector community.
+The vast majority of common "attic-found" phonographs show significant wear, scrapes and dings, fading, crazing or other effects of having been stored for years in a damp basement or toasty attic.
+Less than 5% of surviving antique phonographs found today would be considered "excellent" by the collector community.